The Difference Between Upload and Download Speeds: Why It Matters

 - Web hosting

 Internet speed is measured in megabits per second (Mbps).
-That expresses the rate of data transfer into your home to your router and devices, then the rate of data you send from your home network.
+This expresses the rate of data transfer into your home to your router and devices, then the rate of data you send from your home network.
 The internet connection operates just like a two-way street for incoming and outgoing traffic.

-- Connection: This refers to the way your computer accesses the internet (either via Wi-Fi or through a physical cable).
+- Connection – This refers to the way your computer accesses the internet (either via Wi-Fi or through a physical cable).
 If you use a wireless connection or connect using your cellphone as a hotspot, the performance will be significantly lower than if your computer has a physical connection to the modem or router.